Spin-Orbit Coupling Effect on the Seebeck Coefficient in Dirac Electron Systems in $\alpha$-(BETS)$_2$I$_3$: Matrix Elements in the TB Model

-Using transfer energies given by Table \ref{table_1}, a matrix element $h_{mn}(\bk)$ is calculated from Eq.~(\ref{eq:def_transfer}), where nearest neighbor and next-nearest neighbor sites (Fig.~\ref{fig1}) are taken into account. ~\cite{Tsumuraya_Suzumura} The $y$ axis is taken as the negative direction to give the result being consistent with the previous case.~\cite{Tsumuraya_Suzumura,Suzumura_Tsumuraya_2021}
+With transfer energies given in Table \ref{table_1}, a matrix element $h_{mn}(\bk)$ is calculated from Eq.~(\ref{eq:def_transfer}), where nearest-neighbor and next-nearest-neighbor sites (Fig.~\ref{fig1}) are taken into account~\cite{Tsumuraya_Suzumura}.
+The $y$ axis is taken as the negative direction to make the result consistent with the previous case~\cite{Tsumuraya_Suzumura,Suzumura_Tsumuraya_2021}.

-In terms of $X= \e^{i\kx}$, $\bar{X}= \e^{-i\kx}$, $Y= \e^{i\ky}$, and $\bar{Y}= \e^{-i\ky}$, matrix elements, $h_{mn}$, are given by
+In terms of $X= \e^{i\kx}$, $\bar{X}= \e^{-i\kx}$, $Y= \e^{i\ky}$, and $\bar{Y}= \e^{-i\ky}$, matrix elements $h_{mn}$ are given by

 and $h_{ji} = h_{ij}^*$.